 We provide all of the class dates at the start of the quarter; please refer to that calendar so that you know when we have class.
 We suggest you use a written or digital calendar to keep track.
 The dates are also posted here.

 How many students will be in each class?

 Can I miss a class without any issue?

-Yes, students can miss up to 3 classes (2 during Summer) without worrying about repeating a level.
-There is no need to notify us if you can't attend, practice the material at home (with your packet and by referring to the weekly outline which details what is practiced in class and what the homework is) and check in with your buddy).
+Yes, typically students can miss up to 3 classes without worrying about repeating a level.
+There is no need to notify us if you can't attend, just practice the material at home (with your packet and by referring to the weekly outline which details what is practiced in class and what the homework is) and check in with your buddy).

 What curriculum is used?